Native Sons of the Golden West

 Photographs by Bill Aidnik

-We currently don't have information about the history of the manufacture of this buggy.
-We know it is a Hess Autobody.
-We have found patent marks from 1901 and 1905.
-So, it you know more about this manufacturer, please drop me a line dlight@psyber.com.
+We know little about the manufacture of the buggy.
+It is a Hess Autobody and has patent marks from 1901 and 1905.
+If you know more about this manufacturer, please drop me a line .

 Right The spider webs and owl droppings removed, we get the first good look at the buggy.